OVERVIEW

-The Conservation Leadership Master’s Program invites partnerships with conservation organizations to offer Capstone Projects that students can complete as part of the requirements for their Master’s degree.
-Projects should facilitate application of skills and knowledge from the coursework (see below for a list of course topics), as well as provide an opportunity to make a meaningful contribution to conservation.
+The Master’s in Conservation Leadership program invites partnerships with conservation organizations to offer Capstone Projects that students complete as part of the requirements for their degree.
+Projects should facilitate application of skills and knowledge from a student’s coursework (see below for a list of course topics), as well as provide an opportunity to make a meaningful contribution to conservation.

-The Conservation Leadership program has seven core learning objectives for students.
+The Master’s in Conservation Leadership program has seven core learning objectives.
 Each Capstone Project should address some of the following objectives:

 - Analyze conservation issues from multiple disciplines and stakeholder perspectives